 The way a bow handles during every portion of the shot sequence is critical, as a smooth shooting bow helps cement proper form into an archer’s muscle memory, thereby leading to improved consistency and accuracy in the long run.

 This is an invaluable trait for a bow to possess, thus it can become a determining factor in the enjoyment of your archery experience.

-In general, a recurve bow is known to feature a much smoother draw cycle, in part due to its moderate-sized limbs.
+In general, a recurve bow features a much smoother draw cycle, partly due to its moderate-sized limbs.
 The lengthier limbs of a longbow often lead to less consistency in draw weight during the draw cycle itself.

 However, with ample practice, these discrepancies can be overcome, allowing a longbow archer to shoot with a high degree of efficiency.

 When attempting to decipher which variety of traditional bow (read more about the PSE archery oryx 68 longbow) is most cost-effective, there is no clear winner.

 Both longbows and recurve bows come in a wide array of price ranges, with an individual being able to spend as much or little as they want when purchasing either.